Last updated on February 24th, 2025 at 10:18 am

 Some important components of self-consciousness skills include:

-1. Emotional Awareness: Being able to identify and understand your emotions and how they affect thoughts and behaviour.
+1. Emotional Awareness: Being able to identify and understand your emotions and how they affect thoughts and behavior.

 2. Self-reflection: Taking the time to objectively analyze and evaluate your thoughts, actions, and experiences to gain insight and grow.